Secure-Compliance-Solutions-LLC/GVM-Docker/Readme.md

 This command will pull, create, and start the container:
 ```
-docker run -d -p 8080:9392 --name gvm securecompliance/gvm
+docker run -d -p 8080:9392 -e PASSWORD="Your admin password here" --name gvm securecompliance/gvm
 ```
 You can use whatever `--name` you'd like but for the sake of this guide we're using gvm.

-The `-p 8080:9392` switch will port forward `8080` on the host to `9392` (the default web interface port) in the docker container.
-Port `8080` was chosen only to avoid conflicts with any existing installation.
+The `-p 8080:9392` switch will port forward `8080` on the host to `9392` (the container web interface port) in the docker container.
+Port `8080` was chosen only to avoid conflicts with any existing OpenVAS/GVM installation.
 You can change `8080` to any available port that you'd like.

-Depending on your hardware, it can take anyhwere from a few seconds to 10 minutes while the NVTs are scanned and the database is rebuilt. **The default user account is created after this process has completed.
-If you are unable to login, it means it is still loading (be patient).**
+Depending on your hardware, it can take anyhwere from a few seconds to 10 minutes while the NVTs are scanned and the database is rebuilt. **The default admin user account is created after this process has completed.
+If you are unable to access the web interface, it means it is still loading (be patient).**

 **Checking Deployment Progress**